-Playmates Toys group reported an operating profit for the period of HK\$34.5 million (2021: HK\$37.8 million).
-Other net loss during the current year period included a HK\$29.8 million mark-to-market unrealized loss on our equities investment position, which represented 6% of Playmates Toys group's overall Cash, Bank Balances and Financial Assets at year-end.
+The group reported an operating profit for the period of HK\$34.5 million (2021: HK\$37.8 million).
+Other net loss during the current year period included a HK\$29.8 million mark-to-market unrealized loss on our equities investment position, which represented 6% of our overall Cash, Bank Balances and Financial Assets at year-end.
 These equity investments are in companies that are leaders within their industries, with strong balance sheets.
 We believe these companies are well-positioned to navigate through economic cycles, and ultimately deliver strong shareholder returns over the long run.
-Net profit was HK\$9.7 million (2021: HK\$43.0 million).
+Net profit attributable to shareholders was HK\$9.7 million (2021: HK\$43.0 million).